Research Use Only

 Most people searching for “Ozempic” or “Wegovy” are really looking for semaglutide, it is the active compound in both.
 Ozempic is approved for type 2 diabetes, Wegovy for weight management, and both are prescription medicines from Novo Nordisk.
 Framed as “is there an alternative to Ozempic?”, the question is mechanistically the step from a GLP-1 mono-agonist to retatrutide's triple agonism (GLP-1 + GIP + glucagon).

-Important: retatrutide is not a substitute for Ozempic or Wegovy, and not an over-the-counter alternative to an approved medicine.
-It is a research-grade peptide NorexBio supplies strictly for in vitro laboratory use, not for human use.
+Important: retatrutide is nota substitute for Ozempic or Wegovy, and not an over-the-counter alternative to an approved medicine.
+It is a research-grade peptide NorexBio supplies strictly for in vitro laboratory use, not for clinical use.
 Anyone seeking a prescribed treatment should consult a clinician.
 In a research context the difference is mechanistic: semaglutide (Ozempic / Wegovy) activates one receptor; retatrutide activates three.

 In research contexts